 Fort Clatsop

-Lewis & Clark Nat'l Historic Park
+Lewis & Clark NH Park

 Lewis & Clark and the Corps of Discovery reached the Pacific Ocean at Cape Disappointment in November 1805, but chose to spend the winter at Fort Clatsop.
 The wooden stockade-style fort wasn't all that comfy (blankets were itchy with fleas, everyone had terrible colds) and they had to spend a lot of time indoors, due to endless rainy weather.
 In March 1806, the expedition departed Fort Clatsop on their homeward journey.
 Tip: If you come in winter, kids will get a real first-hand experience of rain at Fort Clatsop